 “The Secret Life of Pets 2” (June 7)

-The plot for the sequel to “The Secret Life of Pets” hasn’t yet been revealed, but the trailer shows Max (voiced by Patton Oswalt) being taken to a vet who specializes in behavioral disorders, where he meets a number of disturbed pets, including twin cats who start fires.
+In the sequel “The Secret Life of Pets,” Max (voiced by Patton Oswalt) is taken to a vet who specializes in behavioral disorders, where he meets a number of disturbed pets, including twin cats who start fires.

 “The Lion King” (July 19)